About Us

 CWVP offers many training opportunities for agencies and providers who work with children affected by violence.
 Some examples of our trainings/consultations:

-- The annual two-day intensive training institute: "Clinical Intervention with Children Affected by Domestic Violence and other Trauma" that is offered at Boston Medical Center.
+- The two-day intensive training institute: "Clinical Intervention with Children Affected by Domestic Violence and other Trauma" that is offered at Boston Medical Center.
 This training is conducted in Boston or on-site at host agencies throughout the country.

 - A one-day training that provides an introduction and overview of Child-Parent Psychotherapy